rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 fi
 ```

-5. We can also check other external images:
+5. We can also check other external images.
+This may take a minute to download and scan the image:

 ```bash
 roxctl image check --insecure-skip-tls-verify -e $ROX_ENDPOINT:443 --image quay.io/petbattle/pet-battle-api:latest